 Arcadis provides a variety of engineering and design services for our clients to help them "improve quality of life".
 We have worked to solve some of the biggest issues facing our world, such as sustainability, urbanization, and climate change.
 Often the solutions enable our clients' GHG emissions to be reduced or address the physical risks associated with climate-related issues and ensure they meet regulatory requirements.
 Experts in our Water Business Line focus on providing the most energy-efficient systems to our clients, with savings often documented as a comparison to Business as Usual scenarios.
-An example of this was with our work with a manufactory company on a production facility in the Guanajuato region of Mexico, an area with considerable water stress.
-In line with the company's commitment to reduce water use across its operations by 15% by 2020, the company needed innovative solutions to conserve water, making the vicinity more sustainable and less vulnerable to the chronic stress of water scarcity.

-Arcadis conducted an audit to understand how water was being used and developed designs that optimized and upgraded the on-site wastewater treatment plant with new technology through our Water Kaizen program.
-As a result, the facility now uses around 329 million liters less water annually.
-This effort has enhanced this facility's resilience and improved quality of life for the community.
+For example, our resilience specialists are helping the city leaders of Manhattan, New York create a comprehensive action plan to protect the Financial District and Seaport neighborhoods from climate change threats like increased storm surge, tidal waves and severe rainfall.
+The challenge is to help protect 62,000 residents.
+In early 2020, the team successfully hosted an immersive open house where participants learned about climate risk and its impacts to Lower Manhattan.
+The team also recently launched an online engagement portal (https://fidiseaportclimate.nyc/)- a website where visitors can learn about the project and share their insights and feedback, all from the comfort and safety of their own home.
 In our Environment Business Line, we assist clients in developing climate strategies and inventories for quantifying and addressing emission sources.
 In many cases, this involves switching to cleaner sources of energy and improving the efficiency of industrial processes.
 In our Buildings Business Line, we provide our clients with energy efficiency expertise and Sustainable Design of Buildings in recognition of LEED and other sustainable design concepts.
 Providing renewable energy expertise and design services has helped clients move to more sustainable energy sources for their processes.
 At present, Arcadis quantifies avoided emissions as warranted by specific projects.
-We note that our services do not necessarily fit the CDP taxonomy for low-carbon products and services as these are geared toward single-type services or financial offerings.
-Arcadis does not produce any physical goods, although our work may be applied to making our clients' products more sustainable.
+We note that our services do not necessari